 A versatile alternative to the usual smoked haddock and cod..

 Sustainably caught haddock which has been lightly cured then smoked to create a delicate smoky, flaky fish.

 A kipper is a whole herring, a small, oily fish, that has been split, salted, and cold-smoked over smouldering woodchips.
 Perfect for breakfast.
 (Contains bones).

 Naturally smoked trout, ready to eat.
 (Contains small bones).

 This is a real treat.
-Naturally smoked over oak chips, and ready to eat.
-Also known as hot flakey salmon.
+Traditionally smoked over oak chips and ready to eat.
+Also known as hot flaky salmon.

 Made by the famous Spinks family in Arbroath.
 These are made from haddock and traditionally smoked.
 (Contains bones - but worth the hassle!)